graphistry/graphistry-cli/README.rst

 Bundle a Deploy for Scanning and Air-Gapped Deployment:
 --------------------------------------------------------
+1. See the Linux bootstrapping section for setting up environment dependencies
-1. From the ``graphistry`` prompt, type ``compile`` to generate a *.tar.gz
+2. Online system: From the ``graphistry`` cli, type ``compile`` to generate a *.tar.gz, and transfer (alongside the cli) to your offline system.
-2. Run ``load`` to load bundled containers from another system.
+3. Offline system: Run ``load`` to load bundled containers from another system.
 We assume Docker, Nvidia-Docker, and Graphistry cli are present in the new system.

 Troubleshooting:
 ======================